 Like I mentioned above, this recipe is all about the marinade.
-So the longer you can marinate the chicken the better.
-If you can, I would recommend marinating over night.
-If that is not possible or you just simply forget to do it ahead of time, like me, 4 to 6 hours of marinating will still yield amazing results.
+So the longer you can marinate the chicken, the better.
+If you can, I would recommend marinating overnight.
+If that is not possible or you simply forget to do it ahead of time, like me, 4 to 6 hours of marinating will still yield amazing results.

 I prefer thighs for this recipe.
 They are just a juicier cut of chicken and they grill really nice.
 Start by trimming off as much fat as you can.

 - Hoisin sauce is a condiment based on fermented soybean paste with other flavors and spices.
 It adds an Asian flavor to dishes, combining sweet, tangy, and spicy elements.
-Hoisin is dark in color and thick in consistency.
+Hoisin is dark in color, with a thick consistency.
 It has a very strong salty and slightly sweet flavor.
 Hoisin sauce does taste a bit like an American-style barbecue sauce, but saltier, richer, less sweet, and has a flavor all its own.
 It is key in this marinade and should not be left out.
 If you’ve never tried it, trust me, it’s amazing!

 - Any ketchup and or soy sauce that you prefer is fine.